The World in COVID-19

 As the restriction lifting continues, there is mounting fear of a viral 2nd-wave.
-Efforts are being made to lessen the chance of this happening, and one such strategy is the extensive testing of the population with COVID-19 IgM/IgG Rapid Tests.
-These test for the presence of antibodies that would be produced by people either currently fighting the virus or have recovered from it.
-However, the only true solution that we have for this pandemic, other than letting it run its course (which would result in millions of deaths), is the development of a vaccine.
+Efforts are being made to lessen the chance of this happening.
+One such strategy is the extensive testing of the population.
+This can be done with COVID-19 Antigen Rapid Tests and COVID-19 IgM/IgG Rapid Tests.
+These test for the presence of viral antigens or viral antibodies.
+These antibodies would be produced by people either currently fighting or have recovered from a viral infection.
+However, the only true solution that we have for this pandemic, is the development of a COVID-19 vaccine.
 To discuss vaccines, we should first discuss how the body fights back against infection-causing pathogens.

-When a pathogen enters your body and is identified by your immune system, your body will produce proteins called antibodies that will fight back against the intruder.
-Once these antibodies are produced and your body fights off the pathogen, your immune system is now equipped to effectively fight against this specific pathogen.
+The beginning of this whole process is when a pathogen enters your body and is identified by your immune system.
+At this point, your body will being producing proteins called antibodies that will fight back against the intruder.
+With these antibodies, your immune system is now equipped to effectively fight against this specific pathogen.

 What do vaccines do?

 If your immune system fighting the pathogen is akin to going into a battle or a fight, a vaccine can be considered immune system training or target practice.
 There are a few types of vaccines, which we will briefly discuss here, but the basic premise for all of them is that the vaccine allows your body to simulate a real infection.
-This is done by exposing your body to either a significantly weakened or killed version of the pathogen, or a specific part of the pathogen (like a protein, sugar, or cell portion), so that your body’s immune system is activated into producing the appropriate antibodies.
+This is done by exposing your body to the pathogen so that your body’s immune system is activated into producing the appropriate antibodies.
+This exposure can be done by using a significantly weakened or killed version of the pathogen, or only specific parts of the pathogen (like a protein, sugar, or cell portion).
 Thus, if the vaccine does its job, your body will be well and ready to fight the real pathogen if it encounters it in the wild.

-There are a few different vaccine types available, with each having their advantages and disadvantages.
+There are a few different vaccine types available, with several respective advantages and disadvantages.

 These vaccines are made up of attenuated (weakened) but still viable (alive) pathogenic particles.
-As such, the immune response is much stronger, activating all aspects of the body’s immune system, meaning that booster shots are typically not required.
+As such, the immune response is much stronger.
+This means that all aspects of the body’s immune system are activated, meaning that booster shots are typically not required.
 If you need a strong vaccine, attenuated is the way to go.
 Issues related to this include potential complications arising if in the very rare case that the weakened virus mutates back to a virulent strain, and potential health risks in those who are immunocompromised.
-An additional issue would be the more stringent storage conditions in order to keep the pathogen alive; this can include the necessity for fresh media or storage solution, as well as the requirement for refrigeration.
+An additional issue would be the more stringent storage conditions to keep the pathogen alive; this can include the necessity for fresh media or storage solution, as well as the requirement for refrigeration.
 This can be an issue when extended transportation and storage is required, especially to remote locations.
 Examples of attenuated vaccines include those used for measles, smallpox, chickenpox, and yellow fever.